What Is A Payment Facilitator Payfac

 Stax Connect provides a suite of features with embedded payment processing and reconciliation all in one place.
 It allows platforms to integrate and embed payments in as little as 30 days for a minimal cost.
 Your business will also have access to an award-winning support team and a dedicated partner success manager who can manage payment implementation and operations for you, versus competitors who give you a bunch of documentation and leave you to figure it out on your own.

-With Stax Connect, you can process card-present transactions and card-not-present transaction in a single solution.
+With Stax Connect, you can process card-present transactions and card-not-present transactions in a single solution.
 Use the partner portal to provide full reporting transparency right out of the box.

-Business Analytics – Access powerful Business Intelligence with real-time and historic financial, inventory, payments, customer data analytics, and more for every location.
+Business analytics – Access powerful Business Intelligence with real-time and historical financial, inventory, payments, customer data analytics, and more for every location.

 Learn more about Stax Connect and how you can quickly get started on monetizing payments today.

-We will be happy to answer any questions you have and help you leverage the best all-in-one software payment processing solution for your needs.
+We will be happy to answer any questions you have and help you leverage a leading all-in-one software payment processing solution for your needs.
 Contact us for a consultation or request a demo today!

 Q: How does a PayFac work?